Data-Cellar/participant-template/README.md

 This repository contains all the essential components needed to set up a Data Cellar participant.
 It includes a web server for hosting verifiable credentials, a participant wallet, the Data Cellar data space connector (based on the EDC connector codebase), and the Data Cellar CDE.

 > [!CAUTION]
 > This repository is in an early stage of development.
 The codebase is not stable and the interfaces are subject to change.
-Some features are half-implemented.

 ## Project Structure